Crescent City Blues: Similarities and differences with "Folsom Prison Blues"

 Many of lyrics are exactly the same, except for the points where Cash changes the perspective of the narrator.
-For example, both begin "I hear the train a comin'/It's rollin' 'round the bend."
+For example, both begin, "I hear the train a comin'/It's rollin' 'round the bend."
 The Jenkins song follows that with "And I ain't been kissed lord/Since I don't know when," but Cash follows it with the darker "And I ain't seen the sunshine/Since I don't know when."
 All of the verses have this dichotomy, with an identical narrative path and stark differences in tone.
-Where Jenkins' narrator says "But I'm stuck in Crescent City/Just watching life mosey by," Cash has his protagonist sing the far darker "But I shot a man in Reno/Just to watch him die."
+Where Jenkins' narrator says "But I'm stuck in Crescent City/Just watching life mosey by," Cash has his protagonist sing the far darker "I'm stuck in Folsom Prison/Time is dragging on."